 I didn’t dare to ask for help because I didn’t know how people would react (as in Chile, where you always think people are going to think you’re crazy or something).
-Also I didn’t know how to explain it in English.
+Also, I didn’t know how to explain it in English.
 I thought I’d keep taking his hands off until he got bored.
-Finally he did and fell asleep or pretended to be asleep.
-We arrived to Amsterdam around 6:00 am and the guy wanted to keep talking just like that.
+Finally, he did and fell asleep or pretended to be asleep.
+We arrived in Amsterdam around 6:00 am and the guy wanted to keep talking just like that.
 I just grabbed my bag and ran away.

 The intention of this article is not to scare women who want to travel alone nor create a bad reputation for certain cultures or countries.
 But we should talk about an issue that afflicts us, but we need to find tools to know what to do in such situations.